 On the Blog

 On April 21, 2017, Hilda's diamond tiara was stolen from the Badisches Landesmuseum in Karlsruhe, Germany.
-Worth about $1.2 million, it still hasn't been found.
+This $1.2 million tiara still hasn't been found.
 Here's what we know.

-Emperor Franz Josef of Austria gave Maria Anna a diamond tiara for her wedding.
+Emperor Franz Josef of Austria gave Maria Anna a diamond tiara as a wedding present.
 Here's what happened to it, to her, and how it came up for auction on November 12, 2018.

 Big Stories I'm Working On

 A teenager at the mercy of a brutal husband, she was alone and unprotected in the most decadent, sensual court in the world: Catherine the Great's.
 But then something strange happened: Catherine took Augusta under her wing...and that's when the real tragedy struck.
 Augusta didn't make it out alive, and no one - not even Catherine the Great - could unravel the mystery of what had happened to her.
 Let's see what we can unravel.